-1. Work consists of furnishing all labor, materials, equipment, supervision and incidentals necessary to remove deteriorated piping and hangers and replace in kind.
+- A. Scope of Work - 1.
+This work consists of furnishing all labor, materials, equipment, supervision and incidentals necessary to remove and replace existing missing or damaged flashing materials to match the original installation.
+Refer to Detail 73.1 for additional information.